srdjanStankovic/Robotic-RPI/README.md

 # Description

 Robotic-RPI is extension board made for Raspberry Pi Model B Revision 1.
-Together with RPI it is used as a main board of the autonomous robot which communicating with other presented system over the RS-485 communication interface.
-This autonomous robot is participated in robotic competition [EUROBOT](http://www.eurobot.org/).
+Together with RPI it is used as a main board of the autonomous robot which communicating with other boards presented on the system over the RS-485 communication interface.
+This autonomous robot participated in robotic competition [EUROBOT](http://www.eurobot.org/).

 # Board Overview
 Detail view with schematic and all layouts are prestened in [Robotic-RPI/Robotic-RPI.PDF](https://github.com/srdjanStankovic/Robotic-RPI/blob/master/Robotic-RPI/Robotic-RPI.PDF)